really-simple-decentralized-syndication/.github/profile/README.md

 DID is a novel decentralized social media infrastructure that empowers users to own and distribute their content.
 Think of it like a decentralized Twitter where the data is entirely in the user's hands and where everyone is free to post content and subscribe to new posts.

+<em>DID is decentralized, but not federated.
+Each user (domain) is responsible for hosting his social posts and each DID instance contains all the history of urls ever submitted to the platform.</em>

 ⭐ Don't like to read?
 Feel the power of DID [by publishing your first social post](https://writer.did-1.com/)

 🛠️ This is Proof Of Concept technology and many features are still missing!